-Professor Billie Giles-Corti is a National Health and Medical Research Council (NHMRC) Senior Principal Research Fellow and former Redmond Barry Distinguished Professor at the University of Melbourne.
-She directed the McCaughey VicHealth Community Wellbeing Unit in the Centre for Health Equity.
+She is a National Health and Medical Research Council (NHMRC) Senior Principal Research Fellow and directs the Centre for Urban Research’s Healthy Liveable Cities Research Group at RMIT’s Centre for Urban Research.
+Prior to joining RMIT in 2017, she was a Redmond Barry Distinguished Professor at the University of Melbourne and Director of the McCaughey VicHealth Community Wellbeing Unit.

-Professor Giles-Corti has published over 300 articles, book chapters and reports, and by citations is ranked in the top 1 percent of researchers in her field globally.
-She is an Honorary Fellow of both the Planning Institute of Australia and the Public Health Association, a Fulbright Scholar, and an NHMRC Elizabeth Blackburn Fellow for being the top ranked female in public health in 2015.
+She has published over 300 articles, book chapters and reports, and by citations, is ranked in the top 1% of researchers in her field globally.
+She is an Honorary Fellow of both the Planning Institute of Australia and the Public Health Association, a Fulbright Scholar and in 2016, was awarded an NHMRC Elizabeth Blackburn Fellowship as the top ranked female fellow in public health in 2015.

 She is a member of the Victorian Office of the Government Architect Design Review Panel; and from 2003-2016 was a member of the Heart Foundation’s National Physical Activity Committee (Chair 2007-2009).

 She is on the Editorial Boards of Social Science and Medicine and Social Science and Medicine – Population Health; and a Guest Editor for Preventive Medicine’s special issue entitled ‘Promoting Physical Activity in Public Spaces to Advance a Culture of Health’ 2015-2017 and the Journal of Transport and Health for special entitled ‘The Built Environment and Health’ (2015-2016).

 She regularly serves on NHMRC Grant Review Panels including the Career Development Award Panel (2017); and the ECR Panel (2011-2010, 2014-2016 (Chair 2016)); and is a grant reviewer for the Australian Research Council.